 - Litigated and successfully settled deliberate indifference claim on behalf of prisoner who received inadequate medical care while imprisoned (United States District Court for the Eastern District of Pennsylvania).

-- Judge of Elections for Precinct 635, Tredyffrin Township, Pennsylvania (re-elected to a third four-year term in November 2017)
+- Judge of Elections for Precinct 635, Tredyffrin Township, Pennsylvania (re-elected to a fourth four-year term in November 2021)

 - Case Western Reserve University School of Law, J.D., magna cum laude, Order of the Coif, 1999